100 Horses. Let’s Ride.

 Summer & Fall Horse Program

-The Vista Verde riding program has helped our guests far exceed their expectations in regards to how much they can learn in a week.
-From both demonstrating how our wranglers are training our young horses, to helping you learn how to better communicate with your own horse during one of our many clinics, you might find that you never want to leave the arena because you’re having too much fun!
+The Vista Verde riding program has helped our guests exceed their expectations in regards to how much they can learn in a week.
+By demonstrating how our wranglers train our young horses, to helping you learn how to better communicate with your own horse during one of our many clinics, you might find that you never want to leave the arena because you’re having too much fun!

-Over the years our wranglers have developed a variety of different clinics to explore the different aspects of horsemanship, and are suitable to all riding levels.
-From basic horsemanship clinics to more focused cattle work clinics as well as some that are designed to bring it all together through fun games, you can expand your horsemanship knowledge dramatically through the week and develop a powerful connection with your horse..
+Over the years, our wranglers have developed a variety of clinics to explore the different aspects of horsemanship, and we continue to adapt these clinics to cater to all riding levels.
+From basic horsemanship clinics, to more focused cattle work clinics, as well as some that are designed to bring it all together through fun games, you can expand your horsemanship knowledge dramatically through the week and develop a powerful connection with your horse.

 Trail Riding in Colorado

-Although there are plenty of opportunities to develop your horsemanship skills while at the ranch, there are also plenty of opportunities to hit the trail and enjoy the natural beauty of the Elk River Valley from the back of your horse.
+Although there are plenty of opportunities to develop your horsemanship skills while at the ranch, there are also ample opportunities to hit the trail and enjoy the natural beauty of the Elk River Valley from the back of your horse.

-During the summer, we start the week out with a riding orientation to get everyone on the same page, and help you understand how we handle our horses.
-Even experienced riders will learn something as every horse is different, and every training style is different.
-During the orientation, we will introduce you to your horse and let you get to them him or her on the ground first.
-After some basic training drills, we then climb up and head out on a short trail ride to make sure you two are a match.
+During the summer, we start the week out with a riding orientation to get everyone on the same page and to help you understand how we handle our horses.
+Even experienced riders will learn something since every horse is different, and every training style is different.
+During the orientation, we will introduce you to your horse and let you get to know him or her on the ground first.
+After some basic training drills, we then climb up and head out on a short trail ride to ensure that you two are a good match.

 Most days include the option of heading out on the trail both morning and afternoon.
 Sometimes we have opportunities to pack a lunch and head out for an all-day ride, with a lunch break in a beautiful setting.
 The rides vary based on the ability of the riders, the weather and terrain, and the condition of the horses.
 We pair riders together who are looking for similar riding experiences to ensure everyone gets the type of ride they desire.
 Family rides are encouraged, and rides will be tailored towards the lowest level rider in the family.